Welcome to Mrs. Johnson's Kindergarten Class!

 Friday- Oh, the Places You'll Go- Wear a shirt from your favorite college

 Please check the newsletter section below every week.

-Sight Word Sticker Books: Students will need to start practicing their sight words: they, you, of.
-If your child knows their sight words, than color the smiley face or place a sticker on the smiley face.
+Sight Word Sticker Books: Students will need to start practicing their sight words: one, two, three, four, five If your child knows their sight words, than color the smiley face or place a sticker on the smiley face.

 TIc Tac Toe Homework Packet- Students were given their first homework packet.
 Students only need to complete 3 activities from the packet.
 If you would like your child to complete more, that is fine.
 Packets are due on Fridays.

 I-Ready: Login below and complete 1 or 2 lessons at home weekly if able.